Johnny Cash and His Woman

 Johnny Cash and His Woman is an album by American country singer Johnny Cash and features his wife, June Carter Cash.
 It was released on Columbia Records in December 1973.
-It is Johnny Cash's 46th album and it peaked at No. 32 on the country album charts, his lowest chart showing up to that point.
+It is Johnny Cash's 46th overall album and it peaked at No. 32 on the country album charts, his lowest chart showing up to that point.

+Track listing

+All tracks are duets by Johnny Cash and June Carter Cash except where noted.